horacehoff/spock/README.md

 # Compute
-> Not functional atm, very WIP
+> Does NOT work currently; very WIP;

 - Does NOT support nested functions
+- Terrible error handling